Kodemannen/index-calculator/README.md

 ## Introduction:
 Greetings,

 I am working on an automation task for a research project at my institute.
 It is a problem that regularly occurs in DNA sequence analysis.
+My code works, but doesn't find solutions for small enough values of $N$. $N=11$ is the best I've found so far, but I would like it down to $N=6$ at best.

 ## Problem statement: